AOEpeople/techradar/radar/2021-01-01/cockpit.md

 featured: false
 ---

-We decided to put this CMS on hold due to other - more adopted - alternatives like strapi.
+We decided to put this CMS on hold due to other - more adopted - alternatives like [Strapi](/tools/strapi.html).